xiix0/scam/README.md

-In the first place, God made idiots; this was for practice; then he made school boards.
+As flies to wanton boys are we to the gods; they kill us for their sport.
-		-- Mark Twain
+		-- Shakespeare, "King Lear"